 What about DisneyLife?

-It's unclear how this will affect DisneyLife, Disney's subscription service in the UK.
-It not only offers a child-friendly selection of the studio's movies and TV shows on demand but gives access to an extensive library of eBooks, audio books and music.
+Speaking of which, it is unclear how this will affect DisneyLife in the UK.
+It is different in that it not only offers a child-friendly selection of the studio's movies and TV shows on demand but gives access to an extensive library of eBooks, audio books and music.

-A subscription costs £4.99 per month, and currently, there are no plans to launch DisneyLife outside of Europe so it might just be integrated into Disney+ in future.
+A subscription costs £4.99 per month.
+But as there are no plans to launch DisneyLife outside of Europe, there is a strong belief that it will just be integrated into Disney+ in future.